Scuttling of the French fleet at Toulon: Aftermath

 Operation Lila was a failure.
 The French destroyed 77 vessels, including 3 battleships, 7 cruisers, 15 destroyers, 13 torpedo boats, 6 sloops, 12 submarines, 9 patrol boats, 19 auxiliary ships, 1 school ship, 28 tugs, and 4 cranes.
-Thirty-nine small ships were captured, most of them sabotaged and disarmed.
-Some of the major ships were ablaze for several days, and oil polluted the harbour so badly that it would not be possible to swim there for two years.
+39 small ships were captured, most of them sabotaged and disarmed.
+Some of the major ships were ablaze for several days, and oil polluted the harbour so badly that it would be impossible to swim there for two years.

 As was to be expected, the scuttling ended friendly naval cooperation between the Axis and Vichy France and Germany absorbed whatever naval assets Vichy France had left.

 Several submarines ignored orders to scuttle and chose to defect to French North Africa: Casabianca and Marsouin reached Algiers, Glorieux reached Oran.
 Iris reached Barcelona.
 Vénus was scuttled in the entrance of Toulon harbour.
 One auxiliary surface ship, Leonor Fresnel, managed to escape and reach Algiers.
 General Charles de Gaulle heavily criticised the Vichy admirals for not ordering the fleet to flee to Algiers.
 The Vichy regime lost its last token of power, as well as its credibility with the Germans, with the fleet.

-While the German Naval War Staff were disappointed, Adolf Hitler considered that the elimination of the French fleet sealed the success of Case Anton.
+While the German Naval War Staff were disappointed, Adolf Hitler took a different perspective.
+He had little use for capital ships and other large naval vessels, especially after the sinking of the Bismarck, and so was satisfied considering the elimination of the French fleet to have sealed the success of Case Anton.
 The French fleet was annihilated and only a handful of small ships escaped to assist the Allied forces for the rest of the war.